 Alcohol retail trade licence

-The retail sale of beverages with an alcohol content of over 2.8% is a licensed business activity.
+Serving alcoholic beverages with an alcohol content of over 2.8% is a licenced business activity.

 Information on licences